Not-a-Bandit: Provably No-Regret Drafter Selection in Speculative Decoding for LLMs: Related work

 \subsection{The advance of speculative decoding}

 Speculative decoding is a pivotal way for optimizing LLM inference latency.
-This technique was first introduced with chain-structured drafts, where the draft model generates a single sequence of tokens verified sequentially by the target model~\citep{leviathan2023fastinferencetransformersspeculative, chen2023acceleratinglargelanguagemodel,li2025adaserve}.
+This technique was first introduced with chain-structured drafts, where the draft model generates a single sequence of tokens verified sequentially by the target model~\citep{leviathan2023fast, chen2023accelerating}.
 Subsequent work generalized this into tree-structured drafts, organizing draft tokens as a connected tree to increase acceptance opportunities~\citep{chen2025sequoiascalablerobusthardwareaware,miao2024specinfer, cai2024medusa, du2024glide, li2024eagle2}.
-Recent works extend speculative decoding to the multi-draft setting, where multiple candidate tokens are proposed in parallel at each step. \citet{sun2023spectr} casts draft selection into an optimal transport framework with efficient approximation schemes. \citet{khisti2025multidraftspeculativesamplingcanonical} show that the optimal solution admits a canonical two-step decomposition and provide exact acceptance characterizations in the two-draft case. \citet{hu2025optimalmultidraftspeculativedecoding} derive tractable methods to compute theoretical upper bounds on acceptance rates, demonstrating practical benefits of sampling strategies such as without-replacement. \textbf{While prior work advances speculative decoding by improving how a single drafter generates candidates}—ranging from chain- to tree-based structures and multi-draft extensions—\textbf{our work addresses the orthogonal level of challenge in multi-drafter selection}, where diverse speculative decoding methods can all potentially serve as drafters in the pool, and we dynamically evaluate and select among them with provable no-regret guarantees.
+Recent works extend speculative decoding to the multi-draft setting, where multiple candidate tokens are proposed in parallel at each step. \cite{sun2023spectr} casts draft selection into an optimal transport framework with efficient approximation schemes. \cite{khisti2025multidraftspeculativesamplingcanonical} show that the optimal solution admits a canonical two-step decomposition and provide exact acceptance characterizations in the two-draft case. \cite{hu2025optimalmultidraftspeculativedecoding} derive tractable methods to compute theoretical upper bounds on acceptance rates, demonstrating practical benefits of sampling strategies such as without-replacement.
+The most recent advances leverage diffusion LLMs (dLLM)~\citep{wu2025fast} as drafters~\citep{pan2025fail,chen2026dflash}, further reducing drafting overhead and improving overall efficiency. \textbf{While prior work advances speculative decoding by improving how a single drafter generates candidates}—ranging from chain- to tree-based structures and multi-draft extensions—\textbf{our work addresses the orthogonal level of challenge in multi-drafter selection}, where diverse speculative decoding methods can all potentially serve as drafters in the pool, and we dynamically evaluate and select among them with provable no-regret guarantees.